LinkStackOrg/docs/docs/setup/getting-to-know-the-admin-panel.md

 # Getting to know the Admin Panel

-*The Admin Panel is where you can customize your LittleLink Custom instance.*
+*The Admin Panel is where you can customise your LinkStack instance.*

 Your Admin Panel indicates to Admins how many links are currently shared, how many times links have been clicked and how many users are currently registered.